“Tell me, what is it you plan to do with your one wild and precious life?”

 My private counselling practice focuses on helping people heal from the effects of relational trauma and PTSD.
 I specialize in helping people whose trauma occurred because of historical and recent sexualized violence, intimate relationship abuse (including same sex abuse and women’s use of violence) as well as helping people heal from family of origin issues and dynamics.

 I also support people who are struggling with and/or exploring sexual issues, sexuality and sexual orientation, gender diversity and expressions, self- esteem, and boundaries within relationships.
-Over the past four years, I have increased my knowledge about the experiences of trans-identified, gender diverse and gender creative adults and children and parents of transgender and gender creative children.
+I enjoy my work with trans-identified, gender diverse and gender creative adults and children and parents of transgender and gender creative children.